 Sa Palikurang Nipa (At the Nipa Outhouse).
 1983-89. pastel pencils, graphite, wax crayon, and blue and black ballpoint pen ink on paper

-Here again, I appropriated images from past art while ignoring (or liberating them from) their historical or mythological significances.
-This piece puts this male figure in soft pastel gray in a rather mutilated mode (castrated, albeit only "sculpturally").
-He quickly finds himself face to face with other material imagery: metal, crockery (from a Julian Schnabel work), plaster (from a Louise Bourgeois?), hair, grass, wood.
+Here, again, I appropriated images from past art while ignoring (or liberating them from) their historical or mythological significances.
+This piece puts this male figure in soft pastel grey in a rather mutilated mode (castrated, albeit only "sculpturally").
+He quickly finds himself face to face with other material imagery: metal, crockery (from a Julian Schnabel work), plaster (from a Louise Bourgeois one?), hair, grass, wood.
 Again, I thought I could bring in the possibility of maintaining a religious intervention in the progressing juxtaposition (two crosses, the Eye of Providence [but it's a nose!]).
 The nipa in the title is in a graphite drawing of a framed graphite drawing.

 Here are ideas of masculinity, fragility, strength, nutrition, life, and again, God and godness.
 Maybe.